 You can get some fantastic fake bags, hoodies, trainers, etc., in Turkey, but check the quality before committing to buying.
 If it’s a reputable store with good quality items, the shopkeeper won’t mind you looking closely at the thing, checking zips, etc.

-I was shocked at how real the fakes looked, I never purchased any, but on my flight home to Zagreb from Istanbul, I saw many “YSL” and “Louis Vuitton” bags slug over the shoulders of the passengers.
+I was shocked at how real the fakes looked.
+I never purchased any, but on my flight home to Zagreb from Istanbul, I saw many “YSL” and “Louis Vuitton” bags slug over the shoulders of the passengers.

-Hopefully, this long list of Turkish souvenirs has helped you decide which gifts from Turkey you’d like to bring back from your trip.
+Hopefully, this long list of Turkish souvenirs has helped you decide which gifts from Türkiye you’d like to bring back from your trip.
 Again, the Turkey shopping experience is a highlight of any visit to the country, so take your time, browse and bargain, indulge, and enjoy!